A History of Asteroid Classification

 Current asteroid classification systems

-The most current taxonomic system of asteroid classification as at 2019 is the Bus-DeMeo system published in 2009 (with a minor 2013 revision) covering the wavelength range 0.45–2.45μm, although the systems of Bus (1999) (0.44–0.92μm) and Tholen (1984) (0.3–1.04μm) are still used, as is the system of Gaffey (1993) (0.34–2.57μm) which provides a system of classifying asteroids based on mineralogical ratios.
+The most current taxonomic system of asteroid classification as of 2019 is the Bus-DeMeo system, published in 2009 (with a minor 2013 revision).
+It covers the wavelength range 0.45–2.45 µm, although the classification schemes of Bus (1999) (0.44–0.92 µm) and Tholen (1984) (0.3–1.04 µm) are still used.
+Additionally, the scheme devised by Gaffey (1993) (0.34–2.57 µm) remains relevant for classifying asteroids based on silicate mineralogical ratios.

-The representative spectra that define the classes in the Tholen, Bus and Bus-DeMeo asteroid classification systems are shown below.
+The representative spectra that define the classes in the Tholen, Bus and Bus-DeMeo classification systems are shown below.

-The letter designation of the classes isn’t entirely arbitrary, at least it wasn’t in the early days of asteroid taxonomy.
-Most of the early assigned letters had some meaning often related to colour, suspected composition, or meteorite analog.
-This loosened as time went on and the choice of letters became more limited.
-Some letters have even been recycled, somewhat perplexingly, but every so often throughout this text I will provide the A to Z list that existed at the particular time.
+The “A to Z” letter designations are not entirely arbitrary—at least they weren’t in the early days of asteroid taxonomy.
+Most early letter designations had some meaning, whether related to colour, inferred composition or meteorite analog.
+This logic relaxed over time as the choice of letters became more limited.
+Somewhat perplexingly, some letters have been recycled, but every so often in this text I provide the A-to-Z list as it existed at specific times to clarify any duplication.

 Interpreting asteroid spectra

-The interpretation of asteroid surface composition from a reflectance spectrum can be masked by compositional and non-compositional effects that can alter the spectral features such as slope and band position and shape (band centers, band depths, band widths, band area ratios), as well as having spectrally neutral effects on albedo.
-For a discussion of interpreting asteroid spectra, see Reddy et al (2015).
-Spectra can be altered by, for example, phase angle (Sun-asteroid observer angle), surface temperature, surface particle size, space weathering, addition of exogenic material from impacts, and impact shock.
+The interpretation of asteroid surface composition from a reflectance spectrum can be masked by compositional and non-compositional effects that can alter the spectral features (slope, band position, band shape, band centers, band depths, band widths, band area ratios, and so on), as well as produce spectrally neutral effects on albedo.
+Spectra can be altered by, for example, phase angle (Sun-asteroid-observer angle), surface temperature, surface particle size, space weathering, the addition of exogenic material from impacts, and impact shock.
+For a discussion on interpreting asteroid spectra, see Reddy et al. (2015).

 Fresher, recently impact-excavated material has bluer and darker spectra.
-Spectrally-neutral darkening can also occur by surface contamination with carbonaceous material, something which is thought to be why the spectrum of the V-type asteroid 4 Vesta appears less red than other V-types (e.g. Buratti et al, 2013).
+Spectrally-neutral darkening can also occur by surface contamination with carbonaceous material, something which is believed to be why the spectrum of the V-type asteroid 4 Vesta appears less red than other V-types (e.g. Buratti et al, 2013).

 For a review of space weathering on asteroids and other airless bodies, see Pieters & Noble (2016) and all references therein, but I also like Chapman (2004) for a history of the debate.